JamieDavis2016/JamieDavis2016.github.io/_drafts/BuildingLAMPStack.markdown

 <code>ctrl + c</code> to break out of mariaDB client and back into your terminal

+# Adding to the LAMP Stack (making websites, what we're here for!)

+(explain how they can with filezilla and use that as a way to transfer files across).

 And you should now have your LMNP stack working, here's a short breakdown of what you can do with it!
 Enjoy!

 <section id="disqus_thread"></section>